ISO/IEC 18000 - RFID Air Interface Standards

 ISO/IEC 18000 has been published.
 You can visit the ISO web site to get more details and order the documents or you can get them from your local National Body.
 Visit ISO.

-The IS)/IEC 18000 series of standards are currently in revision to make them more up-to-date and bring in new information.
-The update is in two main areas:
+The ISO/IEC 18000 series of standards are currently in revision to make them more up-to-date and bring in new information.
+Each of the parts are at different stages (see below).
+The updates are in one main area but also include other things as detailed below:

 For more information on this and any other RFID standard, contact steve@hightechaid.com